adaa-polsl/RuleKit-python/doc/source/rst/quick_start.rst

     print('Accuracy: ', accuracy_score(y, prediction))

-As you may noticed, training and using rulekit models is the same as in scikit learn.
-This mean you can use scikit: metrics, cross-validation, hyper-parameters tuning etc. with ease.
+As you may noticed, training and usage of rulekit models is the same as in scikit learn.
+This mean you easily can use scikit: metrics, cross-validation, hyper-parameters tuning etc.

 For more examples head to :doc:`Tutorials <./tutorials>` section.